kylon/ModbusMon/README.md

 **client requirements:**

-- recent browser (tested on firefox, chromium and latest webos tv 5.x chromium 79+)
+- recent browser (tested on firefox and chromium)

-_Old versions of webos tv 5 and lower are not supported, tizen tvs are not supported._

 **how to build:**
 - run build.sh